9 Reasons to Grow Hydro

-While worrying about air temperatures up top, a lot of growers overlook what influence temperature has down below, at the root zone.
+While worrying about air temperatures up top, a lot of growers overlook what influence temperature has at the root zone.
 Hydroponics affords a level of precise temperature and overall volume of solution that surrounds the roots.
-For example if your grow room runs warmer than optimal, keeping the roots bathed in a highly oxygenated and chilled nutrient solution can provide the necessary balance for healthy growth.
-Plus it’s more efficient, in terms of electrical consumption, to keep the root zone a few degrees cooler with a reservoir chiller than it is to cool the entire growing area
+For example, if your grow room runs warmer than optimal, keeping the roots bathed in a highly oxygenated and chilled nutrient solution can provide the necessary balance for healthy growth.
+Plus it’s more efficient, in terms of electrical consumption, to keep the root zone a few degrees cooler with a reservoir chiller than it is to cool the entire growing area.

 Tip: To promote brighter colours and firmer product at harvest, instead of trying to cool your whole grow room down, you can simply chill the plants at their roots.
-Colours become brighter in days instead of weeks when you chill your solution below 13°C/57°F during the final days of cropping before you harvest- for example, during your flush period.
+Colours become brighter and flavours are enhanced in days instead of weeks when you chill your solution below 13°C/57°F during the final days of cropping before you harvest (during your flush period).

 In most hydro systems, growers will have to work at keeping the pH from climbing up past 6.3.
 This can be done via automation (doser pumps and monitors) or simply by taking measurements with a pH tester and adjusting the nutrient solution with either a specialty pH Up or pH Down product.
-For this reason, some nutrients are much better suited to hydroponics than others- something we’ll address in reason number 9: Hydroponic Nutrients.
+For this reason, some nutrients are much better suited to hydroponics than others which a topic we’ll address in reason number 9: Hydroponic Nutrients.

 8: E.C / TDS

-Electrical conductivity (E.C) and total dissolved solids (TDS) are the most common terms used when discussing the relative and measurable concentration of the hydroponic solution you’re feeding to your favourite plants.
-The concentration changes as the plants use up nutrients in the solution, and when water is added.
+Electro Conductivity (E.C) and Total Dissolved Solids (TDS) are the most common terms used when discussing the relative and measurable concentration of the hydroponic solution you’re feeding to your favourite plants.
+The concentration changes as the plants use up nutrients in the solution and when water is added.
 If the concentration is too weak, then the plants grow slowly and yield poorly.
-Too high of a concentration can be even worse and can result in low yields.
-Plants start off needing less food when young and reach their highest level of demand during mid- or peak flowering stage.
+Too high of a concentration can be even worse by causing nutrient burn which can stunt growth and lower yields.
+Plants start off needing less food when young and reach their highest level of demand during mid or peak flowering stage.

-Even so, their feeding requirements (and thus the concentration of the nutrient solution) begin to taper off as the plants reach maturity, and usually only plain water is applied during the last three to five days before harvest in hydroponics.
-Also, flushing hydro crops is a much quicker and easier process than flushing soil-grown plants.
+Even so, their feeding requirements (and thus the concentration of the nutrient solution) begin to taper off as the plants reach maturity, and usually only clean, pH balanced water is applied during the last three to five days before harvest in hydroponics.
+Flushing a hydro crop is a much quicker and easier process than flushing soil-grown plants.

 9: Hydroponic Nutrients